Gurenax/markdown-toc-generator/README.md

 ## Contributing
 Raising an issue or creating pull requests would be a good way to contribute.

-Thanks to those who already have!
+Thanks to those who already contributed!